 You and your doctor also need to choose which way to get insulin may work best for you.
 Your insurance coverage might play a role, too.

 Syringe: You'd use this to give yourself insulin shots.
 You may put them in your:

 Pen: These have a needle at the tip.
 The idea is the same as a syringe, but you may find it easier to use.

 Pump: This is a machine that you carry in a small pocket or pouch on your belt.
 It’s connected by a thin tube to a needle that goes into your skin.
 You get a steady dose of insulin.

 Bariatric surgery, which you may know as gastric bypass, isn’t specifically a treatment for type 2 diabetes.
 But if your doctor says your body mass index (BMI) is higher than 35, you may want to consider this weight loss surgery.
 It's important to note that long-term effects from it on type 2 diabetes are unknown.
 Talk to your doctor if you're considering it.

-Researchers are still studying the effects, but some people who had the surgery lost a significant amount of weight and saw their blood sugar get back to normal.
+Researchers are still studying the effects, but most people who had the surgery lost a significant amount of weight and saw their blood sugar get back to normsl or nearly normal.

 The idea behind this is to develop a single system that will watch your blood glucose level 24/7 and give you insulin or other drugs automatically when you need them.

 A type called the hybrid closed loop system won approval from the FDA in 2016.
 It tests your glucose level every 5 minutes and gives you insulin when you need it.